LBast205/N220-INTRO-TO-MEDIA-APPLICATION-DEV/Projects/Homework 2/readme.md

-Homework 2<br>
+<b>Homework 2<b><br>
-Javascript is in "Homework 2/js/scripts.js"
+Javascript is in "Projects Homework 2/js/scripts.js"<br>
+Html is in "Projects Homework 2/simpleCalculations.html"